NYC again delays in-person learning for most students

-NEW YORK (AP) - New York City has again delayed the planned start of in-person learning for most of the more than 1 million students in its public school system.
+NEW YORK (AP) — New York City has again delayed the start of in-person learning for most of the more than 1 million students in its public school system.

 Mayor Bill de Blasio announced Thursday that most elementary school students would do remote-only learning until Sept.
 29. Middle and high schools would stay remote through Oct.
 1.

-Pre-kindergarten students and some other special education students will be the only ones who resume in-person instruction on Monday, as originally planned.
+The delay came just days before students across the nation’s largest school district were set to resume in-person instruction Monday.
+Now, only pre-kindergarten students and some other special education students will be going back into physical classrooms next week.

-De Blasio and union leaders say the city needed more time to prepare for students to return to school buildings.
+De Blasio and union leaders said the city needed more time to prepare for students to return to school buildings.

+“We are doing this to make sure all of the standards we set can be achieved,” de Blasio said.

+Labor leaders, who had sounded alarms in recent days that the schools just weren’t ready to reopen, appeared with the Democrat at a news conference to announce the delay.

 Sign up for Daily Newsletters